Buffalo Chickpea Stuffed Sweet Potatoes

 For the Stuffed Sweet Potato

-- 1 small, whole baked sweet potato per person
+- 1 small to medium-sized baked sweet potato per person (or half a medium to large-sized)

 - 1/4 of an avocado per person